-Stripe’s products and features allow companies to accept online payments, but there are other reasons to integrate as well.
-Companies like Baremetrics and Segment build on top of Stripe to provide their services.
-Extension integrations like these use a subset of Stripe Connect functionality to access Stripe data and connected accounts.
+Stripe’s products and features allow companies to accept online payments, but offer other reasons to integrate as well.
+Companies like Baremetrics and Segment build on top of Stripe to provide their services to Stripe accounts with a Standard dashboard.

 Charging for your application

-Your platform’s Stripe account can process its own charges, so you can still charge for your application with
+Your extension’s Stripe account can process its own charges, so you can still charge for your application with

 read_only access.
 After customers connect their Stripe accounts, ask for their payment details and then create a subscription for them in your Stripe account.
 Make sure to store the created customer ID with the associated Stripe account ID, so that you can track which users are paid and active, and which ones are not.

 If you create subscriptions, you can also specify an

 application_fee_percent as a fee for your application.
 This is charged on top of any Stripe fees.
 Read the Subscriptions documentation to learn more.

 Users can disconnect their accounts from your integration at any time.
 When this happens, Stripe sends an